Why do people invest in high yield dividend stocks in Singapore?

 Well, there are.

-Other safe and relatively high yielding dividend stocks are exchange-traded funds or index funds.
+Other safe and relatively high dividend-yielding shares are exchange-traded funds or index funds.
 These funds are structured to match or track the components of a market index such as the STI or the S&P500.
 They allow you to diversify your portfolio by investing the largest companies in that market index.
 Additionally, you may possibly get relatively high dividends from such funds.
 However, you have to be aware of the regulations in various countries.
 As a Singaporean investing in the US, you will be subject to a withholding tax on dividends of 30%.
 This may erode any potential dividend gains you may obtain from investing in US dividend stocks.

 If you’re new to investing, the concepts above may seem daunting.